-- Use one (1) gallon water per pound of prepared vegetables or two (2) gallons water per pound leafy greens.
+- Use 1 gallon water per pound of prepared vegetables or 2 gallons water per pound leafy greens.

 - Cover.
-Start counting blanching time as soon as water returns to a boil or immediately if steam blanching.
+Start counting blanching time as soon as water returns to a boil.

 - Keep heat high for the time given in the directions.

-- Cool immediately in ice water or cold water (60°F or below) for the same time used in blanching (except for corn-on-the-cob - see below)*.
+- Cool immediately in ice water or cold water (60 degrees F or below) for the same time used in blanching (except for corn-on-the-cob for which cooling time is twice the time of blanching).
 Stir vegetables several times during cooling.

 - Drain vegetables thoroughly.

-- Frozen vegetables will maintain high quality for 8 to 12 months at 0°F or lower.
+- Frozen vegetables will maintain high quality for 8 to 12 months at zero degrees F or lower.